Virtual Cinema FAQ

 The films we offer online are available through the distributor’s website.
-You can find a list of available films on our Virtual Cinema page, with each film typically having its own page on the CWC site containing run time, description, synopsis, reviews, price, trailer and ticket links etc. If you want to watch the trailer or rent the film, you can click through on the links provided.
+You can find a list of available films on our Virtual Cinema page, with each film typically having its own page on the CWC site containing run time, description, synopsis, reviews, price, trailer and ticket links etc. If you want to watch the film, you can click through on the links provided.

 By way of definition, “ticket price” and “film rental fee” are synonymous.
 A portion of your film rental fee will support Cincinnati World Cinema, just as it does when you buy a regular in-person ticket at our online or theatre box offices.
 After covering the cost of the streaming platform, CWC and the distributor typically share the remaining proceeds equally.

 Ticket price, length of rental, and viewing methods may differ for each title with details stated on the distributor film page.
 The rental fee is per-household, so additional people watching with you reduces the cost-per-person.

 How to watch the film you rented

 All films are available to watch via your browser and your TV (if equipped with an HDMI port), and some may also be available on apps for streaming devices.
 Once you’ve completed the purchase, your web browser order page, or delivery page, should display instructions on how to watch the film, including links to information on any apps available for streaming devices.
 Additionally, you should receive an email receipt that also contains viewing instructions.
 The type and location of this information depends on the distributor and platform.

-How to directly connect your computer to your TV
+How to connect your computer to your TV

 When you stream an online film to your computer, you can mirror the computer display to your TV with a single inexpensive HDMI cable.
 HDMI – High Definition Media Interface – is an established hardware protocol that transports digital video and audio signals, installed in over 8 billion devices.
 This is a common and easy method for connecting digital TVs to a Blu-ray player, DVR, home theatre A-V receiver, computer, etc.